 The musculocutaneous nerve parallels the axillary artery proximally in the arm, but as the nerve passes into the coracobrachialis it then takes the unique course described above that does not parallel any specific artery.
 Nevertheless, the blood supply to the arm is managed primarily by the continuation of the axillary artery, which is termed the brachial artery once it passes the lower margin of the teres major muscle.
-The brachial artery and its branches- the deep brachial, radial, and ulnar arteries- supply the muscles of the arm's anterior compartment in addition to all of other structures in the arm, forearm, and hand.
+The brachial artery and its branches- the deep brachial, radial, and ulnar arteries- supply the muscles of the arm's anterior compartment in addition to all of the other structures in the arm, forearm, and hand.

 Venous drainage in the arm is primarily handled by the cephalic vein and its tributaries laterally, and the basilic vein and its tributaries medially.
 These two veins along with the brachial vein deep in the arm all drain into the axillary vein, which carries blood back towards the right atrium.
 The cephalic vein closely parallels the lateral antebrachial cutaneous nerve distal to the nerve's passage on the lateral side of the biceps brachii tendon.